Skip to main content

 return this._http

-.post('http://localhost:3001/static/api/posts.json', postData)
+.post('http://localhost:3001/static/static/public/posts.json', postData)

 .then(response => this._factory.createEntity(response.body));